Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 5. Where it is necessary in the public interest for us to use the personal information

-6. Where it is necessary for us to use personal information to pursue our legitimate interests (or those of a third party) and we believe that using personal information in that way is not overridden by the interests or fundamental rights of the person to whom the information relates.
+6. Where it is necessary for us to use personal data to pursue our legitimate interests (or those of a third party) and we believe that using personal data in that way is not overridden by the interests or fundamental rights of the person to whom the information relates.

 Below, we have set out the purposes for which we use personal data and the lawful bases which are relevant to those purposes.